ritaranx/ritaranx.github.io/_pages/about.md

 Feel free to drop me an email (`ran.xu at emory dot edu`) if you have any questions about my research, or want to discuss about potential collaborations.

-**<span style="color:red">I am looking for internship/fulltime industrial opportunities, starting from spring 2025.
+**<span style="color:red">I am looking for internship/fulltime industrial opportunities, starting from Spring 2025.
 Feel free to reach out if there is a good fit!</span>**